Skip to main content

 Frequently Asked Questions

-A student may qualify as a child with a disability if they are at least three years old but not more than 21 years old and have one or more of the following conditions that prevent them from being adequately or safely educated in public school without special services:
+A student may qualify as a child with a disability if the student is at least 3 years old and not older than 21 years old and and have one or more of the following conditions that prevent them from being adequately or safely educated in public school without special services:

 • Physical disability